ojoven/gzaas/README.md

 Configure
 ------------------
     *application/configs/application.ini*
-    // update here DB credentials and your local URL (you may want to create a local virtualhost)
+    // update here DB credentials and your local URL *public_html/index.php*
+    // some fields need to be updated here (that DEFINE's need refactor, sorry)

 Enjoy
 ------------------